smithy-lang/smithy-dafny/TestModels/LanguageSpecificLogic/README.md

 The generated client for this TestModel contains one operation: GetRuntimeInformation.
 The output of this operation has two components: `language` and `runtime`.

-`language` is a string that is set from Dafny-generated code that is only generated and run for a particular target language.
+`language` is a string that is set from Dafny-generated code.
+This code is only generated and run for a particular target language.
 This allows us to use Dafny verification (`requires`/`ensures` clauses) to validate that the `language` attribute contains some expected value.
 `language` *could* also be set from `extern` code.